-This feature, available only if Scripting is checked on the User Preferences card in the Home stack, lets you write scripts that control what happens when the selected button is pressed.
-See the HyperCard Script Language Guide for details on this advanced feature.
+This feature, available only if Scripting is checked on the User Preferences card in the Home stack, brings up the script editor.
+You use the script editor to review or to write scripts that control what happens when the selected button is pressed.